Bayer chairman quits amid glyphosate litigation

-FRANKFURT (Reuters) - Bayer (BAYGn.DE), the drug and crop protection company that is seeking to settle claims over an alleged cancer-causing effect of weedkiller Roundup, said its non-executive Chairman Werner Wenning was stepping down.
+FRANKFURT, Feb 26 (Reuters) - Bayer, the drug and crop protection company that is seeking to settle claims over an alleged cancer-causing effect of weedkiller Roundup, said its non-executive Chairman Werner Wenning was stepping down.

 “I had originally been intending to step down last year when I reached the standard age limit set forth in the Supervisory Board’s rules of procedure,” Wenning said in a statement on Wednesday.